Rob-bio4/degeneretfly/README.md

 A little instinct.
 A lot of market.

+you can see him live on kick https://kick.com/degenaratefly

 **Built by Robin-kevin Vettik.** Software copyright and MIT license holder: **Robillionair OÜ**.

 A green, gold-wearing 3D fruit fly watches a live Polymarket workstation.
 Beside him, reconstructed MaleCNS anatomy carries branching light pulses from a leaky integrate-and-fire circuit.
 Order flow becomes sensory input; predictions become lessons; accepted decisions are saved in his shared local $100 ledger.